JongWasTaken/simpleconfig/README.md

 - `Map` of any of the above types
 - `Pair` of any of the above types

-The override the codec used for a specific field, pass a map of codec overrides to the constructor of `SimpleConfig`.
+To override the codec used for a specific field, pass a map of codec overrides to the constructor of `SimpleConfig`.
 The key is the name of the field, and the value is the codec to use for that field.
 Codec overrides always have priority over builtin codecs.